 Professors Tim Stern and Martha Savage and Drs Simon Lamb and Rupert Sutherland from Victoria's School of Geography, Environment and Earth Sciences—along with scientists from GNS Science and universities in the United States and Japan—developed new methods to get the most detailed images yet of the base of the tectonic plate beneath Wellington.

-A paper on the team's finding, entitled A seismic reflection image for the base of a tectonic plate, has been published in the February 5, 2015 edition of the prestigious international scientific journal, Nature.
+A paper on the team's finding, entitled A seismic reflection image for the base of a tectonic plate, has been published in the prestigious international scientific journal, Nature.

 The team recorded reflected seismic waves from an array of controlled underground dynamite explosions across the southern part of the North Island, which gave the scientists an image of the bottom of the Pacific Plate, 100 kilometres beneath the Earth's surface.
 The recordings were many times higher resolution than what has been previously achieved, and showed that Earth's tectonic plates are gliding on a distinct layer of 'soft' rock, only 10 kilometres thick and weak enough to allow the plates to shift many centimetres per year.